First Nucleon Gluon PDF from Large Momentum Effective Theory

-Interestingly, it seems that the HYP5 strange nucleon is in the best agreement with the phenomenological results, while the ``most physical'' data should be from the light nucleon for HYP5.
+It seems that the HYP5 strange nucleon is in the best agreement with the phenomenological results, while the ``most physical'' data should be from the light nucleon for HYP5.
 This could be some canceling of various systematic effects, which will all require further exploration.
 One further curiosity is that there is still a bump near $\nu_s = z_sP_z$ in the phenomenological matrix elements for the lowest momentum that was seen in our previous results for the other two gluon operators in Fig. 14 of Ref.~\cite{Good:2024iur}; however, it is much smaller and not very present in the larger momentum results at all.
 This is due to the differences in the matching for the different operators and has nothing to do with the lattice value of $\delta m + m_0$.